Goat (Swedish band): In popular culture

 The band's single "Let It Burn" was featured in The Grand Tour third season, episode 5, in which James May tested the Alpine A110.
 "Let It Burn" was also featured in the credits of AMC's Mayfair Witches Season 1 Episode 7.

 Their music was featured in the 2017 British independent horror film, Double Date.
+The band also played a cameo of themselves.

 "Run To Your Mama" is the title track for Season 1 of the podcast series, Crimetown.

-Let it Burn featured prominently in the soundtrack to the BBC dramatisation of The Gallows Pole.
+Let it Burn featured in the soundtrack to the BBC dramatisation of The Gallows Pole.